 Education & Training

 The AIMS Center supports training and workforce development through our implementation efforts, by training providers who deliver Collaborative Care, and by creating innovative educational tools for a broader audience.
-We encourage you to explore our training and workforce development services to learn more.
+We encourage you to explore our implementation support services to learn more.

-For information about postdoctoral research fellowships, individual mentorships, and resident training at the University of Washington, please visit the Division of Integrated Care & Public Health.
+For information about postdoctoral research fellowships, individual mentorships, and resident training at the University of Washington, please visit the UW Department of Psychiatry & Behavioral Sciences.
 If you're looking for specific information on a particular topic or skill, we encourage you to visit our Resource Library.

 MHIP helps low income or safety net populations throughout the state of Washington by integrating high quality mental health treatment into primary care settings using Collaborative Care.

 CHAMP (Collaborating to Heal Opioid Addiction and Mental Health in Primary Care) is a NIMH-funded research study testing whether Collaborative Care that addresses both mental health conditions and co-occurring opioid use disorder can improve patient lives.

 ACCEPTING APPLICATIONS FOR COHORT 3.